spacejam/tla-rust/README.md

 container types that rely on reference counting for preventing an object's destructor from being called multiple times.
 These are useful for sharing things with multiple scopes and multiple threads.
-These objects are generally rare compared to the total number of objects created in a typical Rust program's execution.
+These objects are generally rare compared to the total number of objects created in a typical Rust program.
 The lack of GC for every object may be a compelling feature for those creating high-performance systems.
 Many such systems are currently written in C and C++, which have a long track record of buggy and insecure code, even when written by security-conscious life-long practitioners.

 Rust has the potential to make high-performance, widely-deployed systems much more secure and crash less frequently.
 This means web browsers, SSL libraries, operating systems, networking stacks, toasters and many vital systems that are much harder to hack and more robust against common bugs.

 For databases, the memory safety benefits are wonderful, and I'm betting